c00kiemon5ter/ioccc-obfuscated-c-contest/README.md

 Some C compilers are unable to compile some of these programs.
 The judges tried to select programs that were widely portable and compilable, but did not always succeed.
-As of 1990, and entry may use both ``K&R'' and ANSI C compilers.
+As of 1990, and entry may use both `K&R` and ANSI C compilers.
 Makefiles for both types of C compilers are used.
 See the contest rules for details.

 You are strongly encouraged to read the new contest rules before sending any entries.
 The rules, and sometimes the contest Email address itself, change from time to time.
-A valid entry one year may be rejected in a later year due to changes in the rules.
+A valid entry one year may be rejected in a later year due to changes in the [rules][4].
 See:

 	http://www.ioccc.org/index.html#enter